houga582/Johnson_M.S._Thesis_R_Scripts/README.md

 # Description
 This GitHub repository contains annotated R scripts that code for all tables and figures contained in my M.S. thesis.
 The intent of this GitHub repository is to serve as a central location for all my R scripts.
-As I receive feedback on my figures, I will commit coding changes **HERE** .
+As I receive feedback on my tables and figures, I will commit coding changes **HERE**.
 The purpose is to retain my R code so I can:

 - Clarify and confirm any information contained in the exported tables and figures